webpack/webpack.js.org/src/content/guides/author-libraries.md

 };
 ```

-It should be familiar have you used webpack to bundle your application.
-Basically, we're telling webpack to bundle `src/index.js` into `dist/webpack-numbers.js`.
+In the above example, we're telling webpack to bundle `src/index.js` into `dist/webpack-numbers.js`.

 ## Expose the Library